JustenRickert/justenrickert-old-user-page/_posts/2017-05-23-mystical-mathematical-argument.md

 determination of all of the possible outcomes given the assumptions.
 These assertions, however, require something to make it all plausible.
-He often times makes his arguments through ordinary English, but he could also present the ideas in other languages that he is well aware of---like French and German, which are two other languages belonging to him---however it was at the beginning that I called him mathematician, and so it is rather with the particular platform of mathematics that I believe he authors the native beliefs of his sentence constructions.
+He often times makes his arguments through ordinary English, but he could also present the ideas in other languages that he is well aware of --- like French and German, which are two other languages belonging to him --- however it was at the beginning that I called him mathematician, and so it is rather with the particular platform of mathematics that I believe he authors the native beliefs of his sentence constructions.